aosabook/500lines/pedometer/chapter.md

 If I have to sell you on using Ruby, I'll try and do that with a quote from Ruby's creator, Yukihiro Matsumoto:

 "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
-That is the primary purpose of Ruby language."
+That is the primary purpose of the Ruby language."

 Ruby will stay out of our way, it's flexible, and concise, and has been used on the web for over 10 years.
 And, it was *made* to make us happy.
 What more can we ask for?

-Since we're building a web app, we'll obvious need a web server, so we'll use the thin web server.
+Since we're building a web app, we'll need a web server, so we'll use the thin web server.
 It's simple and certainly fast enough for our purposes.

 The last tool we'll be including is a JavaScript library called Highcharts, used for creating interactive charts.
 What's the point of interesting data if we can't display it in interesting ways?